Long-Lived Mechanically-Detected Molecular Spins for Quantum Sensing: Sensitivity and Outlook

 \section{Sensitivity and Outlook}

-In this section, we quantify the sensitivity of the SQUINT platform and outline potential improvements for future applications.
+~ In this section, we quantify the sensitivity of the SQUINT platform and outline potential improvements for future applications.
 In all cases considered here, we determine sensitivity by comparing the electron-spin signal produced by the quantity of interest---either an external magnetic field or coupling to a nuclear spin---to the noise expected for a given acquisition time.
 The signal is set by the phase accumulated by the electron spins under the XYXYd sequence, whereas the noise arises from the thermal force noise of the mechanical oscillator and fluctuations of the sensor-spin ensemble (spin noise).

 For the statistical correlation measurements performed using the MAGGIC spin detection protocol, the signal-to-noise ratio (SNR) has been analyzed in detail in Ref.~\cite{Tabatabaei2024}.
 A summary of the necessary equations is also provided in the Supplemental Material \cite{Supplements}.
+For a single spin experiencing a local readout gradient $G$, we define the force-noise equivalent bandwidth $\mathcal R\equiv \mu^2D^2G^2/(2S_F)$.
+Physically, $\mathcal R$ is the bandwidth in which the oscillator thermal-force noise has integrated variance equal to the force variance of that spin.
+Larger $\mathcal R$ therefore corresponds to improved mechanical readout.

-The standard deviation of a single shot of the correlation measurement may be written in the form $\sigma(\Lambda,\tau_0/\tau_m)$, where the \textit{readout efficiency} $\Lambda \equiv \tau_m \mu^2 D^2 N_s \overline{G^2}/S_F$ is a dimensionless parameter that quantifies the relative contribution of spin noise and oscillator force noise to the measurement.
-In the $\Lambda \ll 1$ limit, the measurement is dominated by the oscillator force noise, whereas for $\Lambda \gg 1$ the noise is dominated by intrinsic spin noise of the electron ensemble.
+For an ensemble of $N_s$ sensor spins, the standard deviation of a single shot of the correlation measurement may be written in the form $\sigma(N_s\mathcal{R},\tau_0,\tau_m)$, where $\mathcal{R}$ is interpreted as an ensemble-averaged single-spin bandwidth, obtained by replacing $G^2$ with its average $\overline{G^2}$.
 Here, $\tau_0$ is the measure block duration [Fig.~\ref{fig1}(d)], $\mu$ is the electron magnetic moment, $S_F$ is the (single-sided) thermal force noise spectral density of the nanomechanical oscillator, and $D$ and $\tau_m$ are the duty cycle and spin correlation time under MAGGIC, respectively \cite{Tabatabaei2024, Haas2022, Rose2018}.
-In addition, $\overline{G^2}$ is the readout gradient squared averaged over the sensor spin ensemble, with $N_s$ being the number of sensor spins.
-Throughout this section, we normalize the expectation value of the total electron signal in the absence of a control sequence to unity, such that $\mathrm{SNR_0} = 1/\sigma(\Lambda,\tau_0/\tau_m)$ is the single-shot SNR of the bare signal.
+Throughout this section, we normalize the expectation value of the total electron signal in the absence of a control sequence to unity, such that $1/\sigma(N_s\mathcal{R},\tau_0,\tau_m)$ is the single-shot SNR of the bare signal.

 For sensing external fields, we consider an XYXYd-$N$ sequence similar to the inset of Fig.~\ref{fig3}(b), with the phase of the last AHP shifted by $\pi/2$.
 For a sinusoidal longitudinal field with amplitude $B_\mathrm{ext}$ centered at a filter-function lobe with weight $\Gamma$, the resulting correlation signal takes the form $\sin(NT\Gamma \gamma_e B_\mathrm{ext}) e^{-NT/T_d}$.
 For a fixed total acquisition time $\tau_{\mathrm{acq}}$, the SNR is